silkscreen-studio/MOVEA-EWOD-demonstration-device/README.md

  - VIN enabled `HV OUT` rail (AO3415A P channel Mosfet)
  - 2x110k serie resistor directly on the HV boost output: should limit the current to a safe 750µA (in case of a downstream short circuit)
  - same 2x110k acting as bleeding resistors, sinking `HV OUT` to GND until the MCU disables it.
- - 2 FPC ribbon cable to be able to disconnect all HV related circuitry from the ESP32 devboard
+ - 2 FPC ribbon cables to be able to disconnect all HV related circuitry from the ESP32 devboard
- - detachable EWOD cartridge, that connects thanks to 2x20 2.54mm Dupont Header pins.
+ - detachable EWOD cartridge, that connects thanks to 2x20P 2.54mm Dupont Header pins.
- - 3D printed enclosure with acrylic cover to see the water droplet.
+ - 3D printed enclosure with acrylic cover to see the water droplet through the window.

 # Schematic: